minio/minio/docs/config/README.md

 ### Usage crawler

-Data usage crawler is enabled by default, following config settings allow for more staggered delay in terms of usage calculation.
+Data usage crawler is enabled by default.
+The following configuration settings allow for more staggered delay in terms of usage calculation.
 The crawler adapts to the system speed and completely pauses when the system is under load.
 It is possible to adjust the speed of the crawler and thereby the latency of updates being reflected.
 The delays between each operation of the crawl can be adjusted by the `mc admin config set alias/ delay=15.0`.
 By default the value is `10.0`.
 This means the crawler will sleep *10x* the time each operation takes.

-This will in most setups keeps the crawler slow enough to not impact overall system performance.
-Setting `delay` key to a *lower* value will make the crawler faster and setting it to 0 will make the crawler run at full speed (not recommended in production).
-Setting it to a higher value will make the crawler slower, further consume lesser resources.
+In most setups this will keep the crawler slow enough to not impact overall system performance.
+Setting the `delay` key to a *lower* value will make the crawler faster and setting it to 0 will make the crawler run at full speed (not recommended in production).
+Setting it to a higher value will make the crawler slower, consuming less resources with the trade off of not collecting metrics for operations like healing and disk usage as fast.

 ```
 ~ mc admin config set alias/ crawler